Anuska27-ui/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/segment1.md

 ## session 3

 In this session we explored how a CPU could be constructed using logic gates.
 Also we looked at how a computer like the raspberry pi communicates with the outside world.
 We installed nodeRed in raspberry pi by following the instructions from the notes in the session.

 ## session 4 (consolidate)
+In this session we consolidate what we’ve learned and make notes based on that.

 TBD